8. Appendix

 In early learning facilities, wall lining in indoor education and play spaces must be made of durable, washable materials, while also considering the room’s acoustic requirements to control reverberation.
 Additionally, neutral colours and textures should be used to minimise sensory overload.

-Acoustics in vertical schools and early learning facilities, particularly in atria and other circulation areas close to learning spaces, must be closely considered in early tender work and sequenced with design.
-Children and educators in early learning facilities must be able to speak and be heard without strain. […]
+Children and educators in early learning facilities must be able to speak and be heard without strain.

 Mechanical heating (and cooling) units must be provided in the following rooms of an early learning facility: